 Documentation Conventions

-In this documentation, a greater-than symbol (>) is used to separate actions within a step and items within a cross-reference path.
+In Novell documentation, a greater-than symbol (>) is used to separate actions within a step and items in a cross-reference path.

-A trademark symbol ([®], [TM], etc.) denotes a Novell trademark.
-An asterisk () denotes a third-party trademark.
+A trademark symbol (®, TM, etc.) denotes a Novell trademark.
+An asterisk (\) denotes a third-party trademark.